 In the 1600s, forests covered 95 percent of the Chesapeake Bay watershed.
 In 2011, just 55 percent of the watershed was forested.
-Estimates show that we lose 70 acres of forest land to development every day.
+This data will be updated in 2017.

 Healthy forests clean our air and water, support industries and economies, and provide us with a place to relax.
 Craig Highfield, Forestry for the Bay Program Manager, explains how a healthy forest works and why they are so important to the Chesapeake Bay watershed.

 Forests are crucial to the health of the Chesapeake Bay.
 Forests protect clean air and water, provide habitat to wildlife, store carbon, control floods and support the region’s economy.
 But human activities have altered the watershed’s forests, reducing tree cover and fragmenting forests that still exist.
 When forests are destroyed by development, their ecological services and economic benefits are lost.
 Conserving and expanding forest cover is a critical, cost-effective way to reduce pollution and restore the Bay.